BC Wildfire Animal Evacuation Support - BC SPCA

 Q: Can you take donations of pet food?

 A: We’re very fortunate that Hill’s® Science Diet ® will be providing food for the evacuated animals in our care.
-Thanks to their generosity we’ll be able to provide the animals with a consistent diet, without worrying about the logistics of shipping donations to affected areas.
+Thanks to their generosity we’ll be able to provide the animals with a consistent diet during their stay with us.

 Q: I would like to volunteer my time.
 How can I do that?